Hamish & Andy: Drive time programme

-The duo have hosted a two-hour weekday show, The Hamish & Andy Show, since 2006.
-The show is broadcast in all the seven major cities of Australia, in the afternoon drivetime slot (and a compilation of the past week's best on Saturday mornings in New Zealand).
-The show is the highest-rated radio series in Australian history, with approximately two million listeners daily.
-The show is well known for its interstate and overseas trips.
-As of 2014, The Hamish & Andy Show had completed two domestic and two foreign caravan tours, a Bass Strait sailboat trip, and trips to Afghanistan, Beijing, Japan, India, and the US, recording live on location.
-The program has won 14 Australian Commercial Radio Awards.
+The duo hosted a two-hour weekday radio show titled Hamish & Andy from 2006 to 2013.
+It was broadcast in all the seven major cities of Australia in the afternoon drive time slot.
+The show was the highest-rated radio series in Australian history, with approximately two million listeners daily.
+During its broadcast, the show had completed two domestic and two foreign caravan tours, a Bass Strait sailboat trip, and trips to Afghanistan, Beijing, Japan, India, and the US, recording live on location.
+They were also syndicated internationally, with a highlights package broadcast on BBC Radio 6 in December 2009.
+In 2010, they also presented three shows in London to cover Christian O'Connell on his breakfast show.

-The duo have released two compilation albums of segments from their daily radio show, Unessential Listening, in 2008 and Celebrating 50 Glorious Years in 2010.
+The duo have released two compilation albums of segments from their daily radio show, Unessential Listening (2008) and Celebrating 50 Glorious Years (2010).
 Both albums won ARIA Awards for Best Comedy Release.
+The program won 14 Australian Commercial Radio Awards.

 Blake and Lee announced in August 2010 that they would be cutting down their show to a single program each week from 2011 onward, in the Friday afternoon drive time slot.
 The final daily program aired on 3 December 2010.